New Hire Paperwork: Everything You Need to Know

 For certain required insurances, you are not free to choose to get the insurance or not.
 The Fair Labor Standards Act will determine the required insurances.
 Remember to be withholding the proper amount of taxes from your employees and submitting the payments and reports on time.

 If you need help with hiring new employees or helping your company set up its employment compliance system, you can post your legal need to UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.